TempeHS/2024SDD-HSC-MajorProject-Amber.D/AgileArtifacts.md

 3. Connect the two buttons to their respective pages

 ## Increment (what must be achieved by the end of the sprint)
+1. Creating a simple landing page with two buttons
+2. Creating a logo for the application and adding it to the app
+3. Testing if the buttons work
+4. Creating two addition blank pages
+5. Linking them to their respective buttons

 ## Sprint Review
 ### What challenges did you have